mondele/btt-writer-docs/docs/dNavigate.rst

   * **Log Out**: Log out of the app so you can log in as a different user

-  * **Settings**: Adjust translationStudio settings; view license agreement, statement of faith, or translation guidelines  (See `Modifying Program Settings <https://github.com/WycliffeAssociates/btt-writer-docs/blob/master/docs/dSettings.rst>`_)
+  * **Settings**: Adjust BTT Writer settings; view license agreement, statement of faith, or translation guidelines  (See `Modifying Program Settings <https://github.com/WycliffeAssociates/btt-writer-docs/blob/master/docs/dSettings.rst>`_)

 * On the Project screen the options menu includes: